Amid a ‘frustrating’ fall, Capitals unlikely to make a splash at the deadline, GM says

 Mantha was set to meet with doctors and trainers Wednesday afternoon to see if he would be cleared.

-“He’s looking better every day … he’s had another good practice and he’s looked really strong out there,” Laviolette said.
+“He’s looking better every day … he’s had another good practice, and he’s looked really strong out there,” Laviolette said.

 Additionally, rookie Joe Snively, who is dealing with a lingering upper-body injury, remains out and is considered week-to-week.
 The 26-year-old has four goals and three assists in 12 career NHL games.